 STUDENT ACADEMIC SUCCESS

 Our SAS staff coordinates a variety of services for students seeking academic support.
 All services are free to Baker students.
-SAS is the main student resource for study abroad materials and guidance and support through the study abroad process.
 Student Academic Success helps students achieve inside and outside of the classroom, offering tutoring and access services.

 Monday – Friday